Soft-Contact/resto/specs/resto_json_api.md

 ## Introduction

-This documents specifies the protocol for reading and importing a subset of Restolution data using [Soft-Contact's](https://soft-contact.fi/) Soft-Contact JSON API.
+This documents specifies the protocol for reading and importing a subset of [Restolution](https://restolution.eu/) data using Restolution JSON API.

 <a name="overview"></a>
 ## Overview